TheGoodlike13/liberty_or_death/README.md

 I added myself to the group!
 Yes!
 Finally!
 I can see the fo... it doesn't work.
 Still does not give me access.
 Well, shit.

-In frustration, I click the 'other locations' button where I can also see the shared folder.
-But this time when I try to enter it, I am greeted with a password prompt.
+In frustration, I click the `other locations` button where I can also see the shared folder.
+But this time when I try to enter it,
+I am greeted with a password prompt.
 So I enter the password and press enter... and nothing happens.
-So I enter the password and manually click the button which is not 'cancel' with my mouse... and it works!
+So I enter the password and manually click the button which is not `cancel` with my mouse... and it works!
 I can see inside the folder!
 Ye gods!

 #### Shared folder in summary

  1. Run your VM, let it load.
- 2. Select Devices -> Insert guest additions CD image...
+ 2. Select `Devices -> Insert guest additions CD image...`
- 3. Even though it has '...', it will not open a menu, it will just insert the drive.
+ 3. Even though it has `...`, it will not open a menu, just insert the drive.
- 4. Run console command 'sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)'.
+ 4. Run console command `sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)`.
- 5. If it fails, replace the $(uname -r) part with output from running 'uname -r' manually.
+ 5. If it fails, replace the `$(uname -r)` part with output from running `uname -r` manually.
- 6. Run 'sudo /media/{your username}/{Virtual Box CD name}/VBoxLinuxAdditions.run'.
+ 6. Run `sudo /media/{your username}/{Virtual Box CD name}/VBoxLinuxAdditions.run`.
  7. Shut down your VM.
- 8. In Settings -> Shared Folders, add a folder you want to share.
+ 8. In `Settings -> Shared Folders`, add a folder you want to share.
  9. Make sure it's auto-mounted.
 10. Run your VM.
-11. Run 'sudo adduser {your username} vboxsf'.
+11. Run `sudo adduser {your username} vboxsf`.
-12. In file explorer, if direct link doesn't work, go to 'Other locations'.
+12. In file explorer, if direct link doesn't work, go to `Other locations`.
 13. Click on your shared folder and enjoy.
 May need to enter password.

 #### HDD addendum

 Because of the above, the HDD started running out of space.
-Foolishly I pushed it to the absolute limit and the OS did NOT like that :D It bricked, and upon restart would give me '/dev/sda3: recovering journal' error.
+Foolishly I pushed it to the absolute limit and the OS did NOT like that :D It bricked, and upon restart would give me `/dev/sda3: recovering journal` error.
 This was not ideal, so I set out to increase the HDD size.

 First on the list is [#thats_kinda_small](#thats_kinda_small).
 Thankfully the Virtual Media Manager allows me to adjust the HDD size under properties.
 Problem solved!

 Except it doesn't work.
 Because while the HDD is bigger, the partition which is used by the OS is not.
 So nothing has changed.

 Thankfully the process for increasing the partition is pretty straightforward.
 I'm ready to [#join_the_partitions](#join_the_partitions) together.

-I insert the Ubuntu .iso file into the VM.
+I insert the Ubuntu `.iso` file into the VM.
 This causes it to be used instead of the installation.
 I choose to try Ubuntu instead of installing it.
 That boots me right up.

-I search for and launch GParted.
-It gives me some error about 'sda3' not using all the space that it could.
+I search for and launch `GParted`.
+It gives me some error about `sda3` not using all the space that it could.
 I agree to fix the issue which does nothing, as far as I can tell.

-I right click on '/dev/sda3', which now I can see is the primary partition for non-system files. 'sda1' and 'sda2' are reserved for that shit.
+Now I can see that `/dev/sda3` is the primary partition for non-system files.
+`sda1` and `sda2` are reserved for system shit.
+I right-click it.
-I choose the option to 'Resize/Move'.
+I choose the option to `Resize/Move`.
 This presents me with a very neat UI element which I can use to drag or adjust the size of the partition.
 I maximize it.

 For some reason 1MB is still not allocated, even if I repeat the process.
 Oh well.
 I apply the operation, which had remained pending.
 I am warned about possible data loss.
 I proceed forward recklessly.
 Success?
 Let's find out.
 I shut off the VM and restart.
-At some point the .iso was ejected automatically.
+At some point the `.iso` was ejected automatically.

 It works!
 And it even booted in the correct resolution again!
 Hurray!